 My main area of expertise is post-1960 Canadian literature written in English.
 My special interests include queer writing, women's writing, and Indigenous writing.
 I incorporate a broad range of… read more

 I am currently engaged in a project with the working title, "Is It Getting Better Yet?
 The Function of Young Adult Literature with Queer Content in Secondary Education."
-It is now more than 10 years… read more
+It is now 15 years since gay… read more

 BILLINGHAM, S., 2010. Écriture au trans-féminine: Trish Salah's 'Wanting in Arabic' Canadian Literature: A Quarterly of Criticism and Review.
 205, 33-51